sxs-collaboration/spectre/docs/Installation/QuickStartWithDockerAndVSCode.md

 ### Add a keyboard shortcut for git-clang-format

 The command `Format modified` runs git-clang-format.
-Choose `File->Keyboard shortcuts`, search for `Format Modified: Format modified sections`, click under keybinding", and press a keyboard shortcut (we suggest `control+command+x`).
+Choose `Code->Preferences->Keyboard shortcuts` (macOS) or open the command pallete (`Shift+Command+P` on Mac, `Shift+Control+P` otherwise) and find the command to modify keyboard shortcuts or keybindings.
+Then, search for `Format Modified: Format modified sections`, click under keybinding", and press a keyboard shortcut (we suggest `control+command+x`).

 Then every time you are editing code, press this key command to format modified sections (before committing) with `git clang format`.

 ### Add .vscode configuration files

-If it doesn't already exist, create a directory named `.vscode`.
+If it doesn't already exist, create a directory named `.vscode` in the top level directory of your clone of the SpECTRE code.
 One way to do this is clicking the New Folder Icon above the list of files and folders on the left (the Explorer tab); another is to open a terminal in the container (`Control + ~`, without `Shift`) and use `mkdir`.

 Add the following files to the `.vscode` folder: